Updated 8/30/2021 –

 - $84,000 = net operating income per year ($7,000 x 12 months)

-This scenario will take more coordination.
-There is also risk that the plan won’t work.
+This second scenario will take more coordination.
+There is also the risk that the plan won’t work.
 The local or national economy could have problems before you finish.
 Or you might not execute the repairs or rent raises well enough.

 What’s a Good Cap Rate For Rental Properties?